And other supermarkets…

 Well, we’re not quite America that’s for sure!
 But the Algarve does have its fair share of shopping malls and big supermarkets – in fact I can think of the names of 12 different supermarkets out here without even blinking!

 And everyone we speak to seems to have their favourite – and others that they just never visit, even if they are nearby.
 And of course, there’s now Iceland muscling in too, with a relatively new store open near Albufeira.
-So I had to decide that I is for Iceland (and other supermarkets!) in my A to Z of Portugal.

 And a quick trawl on an expat forum will show you just how excited the expat community was when Iceland opened… suddenly you could buy ‘British’ food items like pork pies, ‘proper’ cheese, Branston pickle, Ginsters pasties and scotch eggs (you may detect a slight hint of amusement creeping into my typing at this point?!)